EnochRick/NiagaraScratchPad/README.md

 # NiagaraScratchPad
-Place for Putting down helpful things you learn on your Niagara Journey
+A place for Putting down helpful things you learn on your Niagara Journey